MicrosoftDocs/customer-insights/topics/developers/dev-resources/index.md

 ## Event Sending tool
 Send signals using our [Event Sending tool](xref:developers/downloads/ingest).<br>
-Use the [drag and drop tool](xref:developers/tutorials/csv-drag-drop) to ingest signals into Product Insights (for CSV files <10 MB).
+Use the [Drag and drop tool](xref:developers/tutorials/csv-drag-drop) to ingest signals into Product Insights (for CSV files <10 MB).

 ## Azure IoT/Event Hubs
 Connect an IoT Hub or Event Hub to Product Insights using [these steps](xref:developers/downloads/iot-hub).